 How these cellular structures will appear also depends on the stain you use.
 For example, with acridine orange, the nucleus should appear green, while the cytoplasm should be a duller and darker shade of green.

-Or, if you opt to use Papanicolaou in staining the cancer cells, you’ll notice that the nuclei, which appears as pinkish, becomes a lot more pronounced, while the cytoplasm becomes more transparent.
+Or, if you opt to use Papanicolaou in staining the cancer cells, you’ll notice that the nuclei, which appear as pinkish, become a lot more pronounced, while the cytoplasm becomes more transparent.

 These side by side microscope images of two different types of brain cancer cells on children show how important it is to use the highest quality microscopes in analyzing cancerous cells, and to couple this with advanced medical techniques to correctly diagnose the disease.